npm/npm/README.md

 `npm install PackageName`

+or to install packages as global like tools for example, use:

+`npm install -g PackageName`

 ## How to add dependencies to your package.json file?

-you add them manually. see `npm help json` for help about package.json.
+you edit package.json manually. see `npm help json` for help about package.json.

 you may also: `cd` into your project folder and execute: `npm ls` to see what versions are installed.

+for more automatic ways see [require-analyzer](https://github.com/nodejitsu/require-analyzer)

 ## More Docs